Mateus224/Visual-Explanation-in-Deep-Reinforcement-Learning/README.md

 ## Visual-Explanation-in-Deep-Reinforcement-Learning-through-Guided-Backpropagation-and-GradCam
 Deep Reinforcement Learning (DRL) connects the classic Reinforcement Learning algorithms with Convolutional Neural Networks (CNN).
 A problem in DRL is that CNNs are black-boxes and it is not easy to understand the decision-making process of agents.
 In order to be able to use the programs in highly dangerous environments for humans and machines, the developer needs a debugging tool to assure that the program does what is expected.
 Currently, the rewards are primarily used ever, this can lead to deceptive fallacies if policy and not learning to respond to the problem can be recognized with the help of to interpret how well an agent is learning.
 How the agent receives more rewards by memorizing a environment.
 In this work, it is shown that this visualization techniques.

-This work brings some of the best-known visualization methods from the field of image classifi- cation to the area of Deep Reinforcement Learning (DRL).
+This work brings some of the best-known visualization methods from the field of image classification to the area of Deep Reinforcement Learning (DRL).
 Furthermore, two new visualization techniques have been developed, one of which provides particularly good results.
-It is being proven to what extent the algorithms can be used in the area of Reinforcement learn- ing.
+It is being proven to what extent the algorithms can be used in the area of Reinforcement learning.
 Also, the question arises on how well the different DRL algorithms can be visualized in different environments from different visualization techniques.

 Among other things, the results of this work refute the claims made by Sam Greydanus et